mse150s20/p2-kinetics/README.md

 New York Times GitHub Repo -  https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-states.csv

-# Results from playing with paramters
+# Results from playing with parameters
+Increasing k1 makes the beginning of the infection begin sooner, and increasing k2 raises the maximum number of individuals that won't be infected